 Because, while padel is currently exploding across the U.S., much of its future growth will no doubt occur in warmer coastal locations highly susceptible to hurricanes, which are only forecast to get more frequent and destructive over time.

-Of course, the first thing that springs to mind for most people is South Florida, but Hoffman points out there are many other hurricane-prone areas that people tend to forget about like Texas (from South Padre Island up to Houston), the Gulf Coast of Florida, the Carolinas, and the Hamptons — where PADEL-LUX has already done multiple court installations.
+Of course, the first thing that springs to mind for most people is Florida, where padel is indeed booming, but Hoffman points out there are many other hurricane-prone areas that people tend to forget about like Texas (from South Padre Island up to Houston), the Carolinas, and the Hamptons — where PADEL-LUX has already done multiple court installations.

-When I ask what PADEL-LUX’s number one goal is with their new Cat 5 court offering, Gross says, “Ultimately, what we’re trying to convey to the market — and to the padel world — is that we’re always working in the best interest of the client and the best interest of the community.
+When I ask what PADEL-LUX’s number one goal is with their “hurricane-proof” court offerings, Gross says, “Ultimately, what we’re trying to convey to the market — and to the padel world — is that we’re always working in the best interest of the client and the best interest of the community.
 Because, you know, at the end of the day this is serious construction.
 You’re dealing with heavy glass and metal and things where people can get injured.

 So, we take all the right necessary steps, including overseeing the engineering, working with the right architects, and having W2 employees that are insured through our umbrella policy.
 We do everything by the book and we don’t cut any corners.
 We go to really great lengths to ensure the safety of everyone who works and plays on our courts from start to finish.”